-Setting up your annual furnace maintenance helps keep your heating system running up to 30% more efficient and helps extend the life of the equipment.
+Setting up your seasonal furnace maintenance helps keep your heating system operating up to thirty percent more efficient and helps extend the life of your furnace.
 But things could still stop working, and when they do, you might feel like you’re always hearing about something else.

 This time it’s your blower, next time it’s your pressure switch.
 Now you have to have your flame sensor replaced.